Why Some Think Kim Kardashian Nudity Might Just Be A Diversion To Forget West’s Recent Antics

 Kanye West, no stranger to controversy, made an outrageous comment and seriously stuck his foot in his mouth during a recent in-depth Charlamagne Video Interview.
 During the interview, West said that slavery, “sounds like a choice.”
 He faced a strong backlash from many afterward, even though he tried to walk back the incendiary comment.
 CNBC indicated that damage is done, reporting that some fans and celebrities are not letting him off the hook so easily.

 As a result, Kim Kardashian West faced some fierce criticism of her own on social media for not coming out publicly and saying that what Kanye West said about slavery was reprehensible.
 Instead, she continued to post like nothing really big happened, antagonizing some Instagram and Twitter users.
-KKW focused her energy after the debacle by defending her husband, criticizing the media and praising his “free thinking.”
-Still, behind the scenes, his free-thinking comments, especially when it comes to the horrors of enslavement, had to at least make KKW grimace a little behind the scenes.
+KKW focused her energy after the debacle by defending her husband, criticizing the media, and praising his “free thinking.”
+Still, behind the scenes, his free-thinking comments, especially when it comes to the horrors of enslavement, had to at least make KKW grimace a little.

 On the other hand, Kim Kardashian West’s momager, Kris Jenner, had no problem commenting on it while she was interviewed during a recent episode of The Ellen DeGeneres Show, reports People, Ellen asked Jenner what many of us are wondering about the Kanye West state of mind lately; primarily, “What’s going on?” and “Is he okay?”
 Mashable reported that Kris Jenner had this to say about the brouhaha surrounding Kanye West’s statements during the interview on The Ellen DeGeneres Show,